Bookly alternative

 Bookly helps you add booking to WordPress.
 StudioDock makes booking the system.

 Bookly can work when booking is one feature inside a bigger website setup.
-StudioDock is better when booking, payments, add-ons, and client flows are the actual operating core of your studio business.
+StudioDock is better when booking, payments, add-ons, Offers, memberships, and client flows are the actual operating core of your studio business.

 Architecture